ScilifelabDataCentre/dds_web/doc/troubleshooting.md

 information mentioned [here](https://delivery.scilifelab.se/trouble).
 When they have done this, look through the traceback.

-If you cannot find the issue in the traceback, get the logs from the backend, either if you have access to the cluster and know how to handle it or create an issue in the sysadmin repository and ask for the log to be sent in slack to you.
-The log should not be posted in github just in case of the logs showing anything that shouldn’t be public information (this shouldn’t happen but it’s a precaution).
+If you cannot find the issue in the traceback, get the logs from the backend.
+The log should not be posted in Github just in case of the logs showing anything that shouldn’t be public information (this shouldn’t happen but it’s a precaution).

 ## N. TooManyBuckets

 Safespring has a maximum number of buckets per unit, however this number is set quite high and therefore this should not happen.
 If it does happen, it should only be possible when a user is creating a project.
-It’s also possible that this is the cause of a failed project creation, so if a project cannot be created and there is a questionable error message displayed, check with the sysadmins for the log and see if the bucket could be created.
+It’s also possible that this is the cause of a failed project creation, so if a project cannot be created and there is a questionable error message displayed, check the logs and see if the bucket could be created.
 To increase the number of allowed buckets, contact Safespring and ask them to increase the number of allowed buckets in the affected Safespring project, listed and pinned in the dds-development channel on Slack.
 After this, the users can attempt creating a project again.